 Boat shows are also a great way to find out more (see Boat Show Strategies: Make the Most of Your Day).
 There’s the Miami International Boat Show every February and the Fort Lauderdale International Boat Show in November.
 It’s a grand day out, and if you buy a boat, it will be first of many!

 Looking to inspire your family to take up sailing?
-Read Get Your Family Boating in 6 Steps.
+Read our Sailing Dinghies explore page and check out our feature, Get Your Family Boating in 6 Steps.
 You might also want to check out What is a Daysailer?, 14 great sailing dinghies for kids and Destinations for Sailing in 2018.

 Editor's Note: This article originally appeared on uk.boats.com.
 Republished with permission.